Tipitapa: Vegetation

+Climate

+Tipitapa has a tropical savanna climate (Köppen: Aw).

 Demographics

-Tipitapa has a current population of 153,777.
-Of the total population, 50.1% is female and 49.9% is male.
-Nearly 94% of the population lives in the urban section.
+Tipitapa has a current population of 156,523.
+Of the total population, 50% is female and 50% is male.
+94% of the population lives in the urban section.

 Tradition and culture

 The town celebrates a festival in honor of the patron saint "Cristo de Esquipulas, or the Black Christ, from 6 to 30 January each year.
 These festivities are held in the old parish church of the town and last for several days, attracting locals as well as pilgrims that do not live there.

 The town is famous for having in its jurisdiction the historic ranch called Hacienda de San Jacinto, the place where the famous battle of September 14, 1856 was fought.
 Nicaraguan military forces commanded by Colonel José Dolores Estrada fought U.S. adventurers called Filibusteros under William Walker (see Wikipedia article) there.
 Colonel Estrada is classified as a national hero for having led the Nicaraguan forces.

-Thousands of Nicaraguans visit the house and corrals of the ranch San Jacinto National Monument in celebration of the heroic victory on its anniversary, September 14 or "Catorce de Septiembre" in Spanish.
+Thousands of Nicaraguans visit the house and corrals of the ranch San Jacinto National Monument in celebration of the victory on its anniversary, September 14 or "Catorce de Septiembre" in Spanish.
 There is a monument to Sergeant Andres Castro at the entrance to the farm.
 He "fell with a stone a member of the opposing army (of US Filibusteros under Walker) which sought to jump over the corral of the hacienda," in a patriotic act celebrated by Nicaragua.